Skinny Client Control Protocol (SCCP)

 – Device security profile: Standard SCCP Profile for Cisco 7965

-15. Now two IP Phones with number 3001 and 3002 have been added manually and calls can be made between these IP Phones using the 4 digit directory numbers.
+- Lastly, we will manually added two IP Phones with numbers 3001 and 3002, allowing calls to be made between them using the 4-digit directory numbers.

 Activity Verification